-- 5. May regulate the number of floating homes and their conditions of use. - 6.
-May provide regulations to minimize the impacts of structures on views of the ocean environments and impacts to the natural environment through shading of the water column and ocean floor, through height, parcel coverage and siting regulations. - 7.
+- 6. May provide regulations to minimize the impacts of structures on views of the ocean environments and impacts to the natural environment through shading of the water column and ocean floor, through height, parcel coverage and siting regulations. - 7.
 Establishes zoning standards for a marina expansion with consultation. - 8.
 Supports the enhancement of Cowichan Bay Village through built environment improvements such as shelter for pedestrians from inclement weather, the development of intercept parking, delineation of parking stalls and/or angled parking, structured parking, transit and shuttle services, marine navigation and moorage, street lighting, landscaping and delineation of safe pedestrian walkways, crosswalks and cycling routes; such enhancements may be detailed in a streetscape enhancement plan and managed through the establishment of a local service area.